zachpardee/javascript-hashketball/README.md

   * `"slamDunks"`

 Use the following data to populate your `gameObject` as outlined above.
-Remember to run `learn` to see what the tests expect.

 Home Team:
 * Team name: Brooklyn Nets